-There are only 63 authentic Azorean whaleboats in the world, and three of them - Pico, Faial and Bela Vista - are located in the United States under the maintenance of the Azorean Maritime Heritage Society (AMHS) in New Bedford, Massachusetts.
+There are only 63 authentic Azorean whaleboats in the world, and three of them — Pico, Faial, and Bela Vista — are located in the United States under the care and maintenance of the Azorean Maritime Heritage Society (AMHS).

 New Bedford’s three Azorean whaleboats take center stage every four years at the International Azorean Whaleboat Regatta, which AMHS organizes.
-The 9th International Azorean Whaleboat Regatta took place in New Bedford in September 2017.
-In July 2019, the 10th International Regatta took place in the Azores, Portugal.
+The Ninth International Azorean Whaleboat Regatta took place in New Bedford in September 2017.
+In July 2019, the Tenth International Regatta took place in the Azores, Portugal.

 These boats were built with the support of individuals like you.